AlibabaCloudDocs/sls/intl.en-US/Query and visualization/Dashboard/Add an analysis chart to a dashboard.md

 Log Service allows you save query results as charts to a dashboard.
 This topic describes how to add an analysis chart to a dashboard.

 -   Log data is collected.
 For more information, see [Data collection](/intl.en-US/Data Collection/Log collection methods.md).
 -   The indexing feature of the Logstore is enabled and indexes are configured.
-For more information, see [Enable and configure the index feature for a Logstore](/intl.en-US/Index and query/Enable and configure the index feature for a Logstore.md).
+For more information, see [Enable and configure the indexing feature for a Logstore](/intl.en-US/Index and query/Enable and configure the index feature for a Logstore.md).

 ## Limits